thepanlab/Endoscopic_OCT_Epidural/README.md

 # README

-Code for the paper to be published in a future paper.
+Code for the paper "Epidural anesthesia needle guidance by forward-view endoscopic optical coherence tomography and deep learning"[[1]](#1).
 The following pieces of python code and jupyter notebooks were used for the paper.
 The following architectures were used:
 * Resnet 50
 * InceptionV3
 * Xception

 # Dataset
-The dataset used can be found in [[1]](#1)
+The dataset used can be found in [[2]](#2)

 # Prerequisites